Fractured Magic: Chapter Five

 “But—”

 “We all have duties we must perform,” Moira said, not giving Gareth a chance to argue.
-“I've been doing mine since father died, while you've been off chasing folktales.
-Now it's your turn.
-Think of it this way: you'll be a part of the story for once, instead of just reading them in books.
-I know it'll be difficult leaving Ofelia, but think of the stories you'll get to tell her — you'll prevent a war, rescue a King.
+“I’ve been doing mine since father died while you’ve been off chasing folktales, and now it’s your turn.
+Think of it this way: you’ll be a part of the story for once, instead of just reading them in books.
+I know it’ll be difficult leaving Ofelia, but imagine the stories you’ll get to tell her—you’ll prevent a war, rescue a King.
 You can be just like Egil.”

 Gareth stared at his hands, braced on the table.
 That did tempt him, if just for a moment.
-He wanted to be someone Ofelia could look up to, and if he had a chance to stop a war and passed on it out of fear, he wouldn't be.
-But the fear had merit, didn’t it?
-If this was all true, if Orean really kidnapped a Unity king, would it be such a stretch to think they'd also find use for the brother of a Magistrate?
+He wanted to be someone Ofelia could look up to, and if he had an opportunity to stop a war but passed on it out of fear, he wouldn’t be.
+He was right to be afraid, though, wasn’t he?
+If this was all true, if Orean really killed so many just to kidnap a king, was it a stretch to think they’d find use for a Magistrate’s brother as well?

-“And just think how much time you'd have with Prince Nochdvor — that could be useful for your little book, couldn't it?”
+“And think how much time you’d have with Prince Nochdvor—that could be useful for your little book, couldn’t it?”
 Moira asked.
-“I know what you're thinking, but I wouldn't send you if there was any danger.
-We'll have people to handle the difficult negotiations, and I can promise you the team will have heavy security.
-You'll even have your own bodyguard.
+“I know what you’re thinking, but I wouldn’t have nominated you if it was truly dangerous.
+I can promise you the team will have heavy security.
+You’ll even have your own personal guard.
 I need you for this, Gareth.
-The world needs to see how committed Unity is to saving its people.”
+The world needs to see how committed Unity is to protecting its people.”

 Gareth bit his cheek.
 Was this just about optics?
-Was it because of Prince Nochdvor's threats?
-He really would be a pawn — a ploy, a publicity stunt to obfuscate Unity's motives.
+Were Prince Nochdvor’s hints about ulterior motives correct?
+Gareth really would be a pawn—a ploy, a publicity stunt to obfuscate those motives.
 Gareth was loyal to Unity, yes.
 He had no other way to be.
-But that didn't mean he was blind.
+But that didn’t mean he was blind.

 “You can think about it,” Moira said when Gareth remained silent.
 “We still have the rest of the team to appoint, so there’s no immediate rush.”

-“How gracious of you,” Gareth said.
+“How gracious,” Gareth said.
 Mechanically, he picked up and righted his chair.
-“Actually, I think I've lost my appetite.”
+“Actually, I think I’ve lost my appetite.”

 Moira sighed.
 “Gareth—”